Posted: 02/16/2024

 Thaddeus Stevens, a powerful statesman, fought in Congress and in the courtroom for the abolition of slavery and for the equality of African Americans in the decades prior to and during the Civil War, and in the era of Reconstruction.
 His greatest achievements include two of the great reforms of the nineteenth century: the establishment of free public education and of the principle of equality before the law for all Americans, regardless of race.
 Recent research has confirmed Stevens’ active involvement in the Underground Railroad, assisting fugitive slaves by harboring them at his Lancaster, Pennsylvania property at 45 South Queen Street.

-Visit the Stevens and Smith Historic Site, located adjacent to the Lancaster Marriott at Penn Square (a museum is currently in development and will open in 2024).
+Visit the Stevens and Smith Historic Site and museum that will be opening in 2025, located adjacent to the Lancaster Marriott at Penn Square.
 In Lancaster, the Thaddeus Stevens College of Technology is a part of his legacy, and you can find his grave and monument at the Shreiner-Concord Cemetery in the city.

 Milton Hershey